 Now having set the stage, let’s begin our in-depth examination of these unexpectedly capable little engines!

 It’s a noteworthy fact that the Yin Yan engines appeared more or less out of the blue in the fully developed form in which they and their descendants by other names were to continue essentially unchanged for the next four decades and more.
 This is a highly unusual scenario for a new design from a new manufacturer, especially in a country with no prior history of large-scale model engine manufacture – it's far more usual to find initial designs from new and presumably inexperienced makers undergoing a series of design changes as the various bugs are worked out.
 The fact that this did not occur with the Yin Yan and its descendants implies that the then-inexperienced Chinese got it more or less right at the outset.
 This in turn clearly suggests that they almost certainly began by examining a previously-developed design from elsewhere which they only had to copy, more or less.

 Fair enough - is there any basis for identifying the design inspiration for the Yin Yan series?
-As it happens, there’s a very logical candidate ready to hand – the much (and in my view somewhat unfairly) maligned Alag X-03 diesel which was made in Hungary between 1955 and 1959.
+As it happens, there’s a very logical candidate ready to hand – the much (and in my view very unfairly) maligned Alag X-03 diesel which was made in Hungary between 1955 and 1959.